sraver/core-daemon/README.md

 ```
 npm remove -g storjshare-cli
-npm install -g storjshare-daemon
+npm install -g xcore-daemon
 ```

-Now that you have Storj Share installed, use the `create` command to generate your configuration.
+Now that you have X Core daemon installed, use the `create` command to generate your configuration.

 ```
-storjshare create --key 4154e8... --storj 0xfB691... --storage <datadir> -o <writepath>
+xcore create --key 4154e8... --storj 0xfB691... --storage <datadir> -o <writepath>
 ```

 This will generate your configuration file given the parameters you passed in,